ivy-net/ivynet-docs/docs/client/AVSstartup.md

 ---
-sidebar_position: 4
+sidebar_position: 5
 ---

-# How to start AVS in bridge mode
+# How to start AVS in the bridge mode

 At the moment Ivynet Client can only track AVS's started in the default (bridge) docker network mode.
 Not every AVS has documentation how to do.